Instruction for All Ages:

 Since the 1980s, Pete has also taught bass guitar and guitar to students attending Northern Virginia Community College in Applied Strings.
 In 1986, Pete began to also teach groups of students.
 In 1997, he began rehearsing and producing projects for rock-based ensembles.
 In 1991-92 and 2002-07, Pete taught guitar classes and one-on-one lessons in guitar, bass guitar, double bass, and mandolin at The Madeira School.

 In 2003, Pete’s home-based teaching business became known as Spring Hill Music Instruction LLC.
-Pete continues to teach one-on-one music lessons and now offers youth and teen summer ensemble workshops at Spring Hill Music Instruction LLC.
+In 2008, Pete began to direct youth and teen summer band workshops.

 Since the 1980s, Pete has been compiling an extensive music library at his studio, which includes more than 1,000 of his transcriptions and arrangements.
 In 1988, three of his transcriptions and accompanying articles were published in Bass Player (September/ October issue), and he has since been published several times in Bass Player.